PrashantaDA/GameXRip/README.md

 ## 🚀 Features

-- Modern React 19 with Vite
+- React 19 with Vite
 - Redux Toolkit for state management
+- Comprehensive routing with react-router-dom
+- API integration with axios
 - Responsive design with styled-components
 - Interactive UI components with react-slick
-- Comprehensive routing with react-router-dom
-- API integration with axios
 - SASS support for advanced styling
-- ESLint configuration for code quality

 ## 📦 Installation